-Opened in 1987, Overland Partners has built unique and important structures all over Texas and the world, including museums, university buildings, visitors centers, corporate headquarters, and private homes.
-The firm has also had a hand in designing several distinctive restaurants in the greater San Antonio area.
-Overland is led by Founding Principal and Chairman of the Board Timothy B. Blonkvist, an AIA Fellow.
+Opened in 1987, Overland Partners has built unique and important structures not just in Texas, but all over the world.
+These projects include museums, university buildings, visitors centers, corporate headquarters, and private homes.
+The firm also had a hand in designing several distinctive restaurants in the greater San Antonio area.
+Because of its long list of complex and beautiful projects, Overland Partners has won more than 200 local, national, and international design awards.
+In 2018, the firm was included in Architect Magazine’s Architect 50 list for Design and was included in the list of Top 50 Sustainable design firms.
+Overland Partners is led by Founding Principal and Chairman of the Board Timothy B. Blonkvist, an AIA Fellow.
 A graduate of the University of Texas at Austin with a bachelor’s degree in architecture, Blonkvist also held a fellowship in urban planning at the Royal Danish Academy.
-Principal Robert L. Shemwell, also an AIA Fellow, has a sustainable design focus and earned his Master of Architecture from University of Texas at Austin.
-Other principals include AIA Fellow Richard M. Archer, and Madison Smith, both graduates of UT Austin.
-The firm has won more than 200 local, national, and international design awards.
-Overland has been named one of Architect magazine’s Top 50 firms and a Top 50 sustainable design firms, and it received Firm of the Year honors from the Texas Society of Architects.
+Principal Robert L. Shemwell is also an AIA Fellow and has a sustainable design focus and earned his Master of Architecture from the University of Texas at Austin.

-With the design for the 7,500-square-foot restaurant El Monumento in Georgetown, Texas, about two hours northeast of San Antonio, Overland created an alluring riverside establishment in a small town on the San Gabriel River.
-The restaurant was designed to be a centerpoint of the town’s historic downtown, and to draw the riverscape and the commercial area together, similar to San Antonio’s famed River Walk.
-The design “recreates the hacienda atmosphere” of central Texas history with rustic but elegant and warm interiors, and a deck that extends over the river.
+With the design for the 7,500 square foot restaurant El Monumento in Georgetown, Texas—about two hours northeast of San Antonio—Overland Partners created an alluring riverside establishment in a small town on the San Gabriel River.
+The restaurant was designed to be a center point of the town’s historic downtown and to draw the riverscape and the commercial area together, similar to San Antonio’s famed River Walk.
+The design recreates the hacienda atmosphere of central Texas history with rustic but elegant and warm interiors and a deck that extends over the river.
 The project won a Best New Construction Award from the Texas Downtown Associations.
-Overland also designed an innovative and welcoming new 4,600-square-foot building for the popular farm-to-table restaurant Leaning Pear, located in Wimberley, Texas, about an hour north of San Antonio in the beautiful hill country.
-With the open design the firm focused on increasing space while holding on to the intimate “shared table” philosophy of the chefs.
-Overland created a series of terraces along the Blanco River, with a relaxing bar closest to the river, and made the new structure big enough so the popular destination-restaurant has room to expand again in the future.
+Overland Partners also designed an innovative and welcoming new 4,600 square foot building for the popular farm-to-table restaurant Leaning Pear, located in Wimberley, Texas, about an hour north of San Antonio in beautiful hill country.
+With the open design, the firm focused on increasing space while holding on to the intimate shared table philosophy of the chefs.
+Overland Partners also created a series of terraces along the Blanco River, with a relaxing bar closest to the river.
+The firm made the new structure big enough so the popular destination-restaurant has room to expand again in the future.